arg3t/distbench/GUIDE.md

 See **[Simple Broadcast](src/algorithms/simple_broadcast.rs)** for a complete working example that demonstrates:

 - A `SimpleBroadcast` lower layer that broadcasts messages
-- A `SimpleBroadcastUpper` parent layer that intercepts and tracks messages
+- A `SimpleBroadcastUpper` parent layer with multiple message types
 - Communication between layers using `deliver()`
+- Parent packaging messages and passing to child
+- Child delivering messages back to parent
 - Nested configuration with YAML anchors

 ### Layering Best Practices